mybesttools/pi-dashboard/README.md

 -   Ability for a plugin store, linked to this repo, so you can easily add/remove plugins.
+-   Language Support for English, Russian, Dutch and Polish to begin with.

 PiDash is based on Python3, Qt5 and PyQt5.
 It runs on any device supporting